 But, just like with humans, care must be taken to ensure that they still receive everything they need.

 As you can see, a dog’s diet should involve mostly proteins and fats, which make up the bulk of a canine’s nutritional needs.

 What does this mean, then, for honeydew?
+Can dogs eat honeydew melon?
 Let’s look at some specific contents that honeydew contains to find out.

 Dogs and Sugar

-While sugar is not outright toxic to canines, overconsumption can cause some issues.
+While sugar is not outright toxic to dogs, overconsumption can cause some issues.

-Small amounts of sugar are okay for your furry friend to consume.
+Small amounts of sugar are okay for your furry friend to eat.
 In fact, many dog treats often include sugar as an ingredient.

-However, sugar can cause issues for canines if they consume too much over an extended period of time.
+But, sugar can cause issues for dogs if they have too much over an extended period of time.

-These health problems can include things such as obesity, diabetes, and dental problems.
+These health problems can include obesity, diabetes, and dental problems.